AntonAshraf/University-Projects/1 Multiapp project/README.md

    1. ##### Snake

-      The game is created in a simple way than others with pretty changing colorful colors and 3 different levels of diffculty with saving the High score every time you play even after closing the program
+      The game is created in a simple way than others with pretty changing colorful colors and 3 different levels of difficulty with saving the High score every time you play even after closing the program

       After each apple eaten